 In Canada, the HPV vaccine has been approved for everyone between the ages of 9 and 26.
-However, it is only part of the routine immunization schedule for girls (administered in grades 4 and 9).
+It is part of the routine immunization schedule (administered in grades 4 and 9).

 Flu shots are free for many Quebecers, namely pregnant women, young children, persons over the age of 60, people with chronic conditions, and those in contact with at-risk individuals.

 A bacterial pneumococcal infection can present in different ways (e.g. pneumonia, meningitis or even a bloodstream infection), and it can have very serious consequences.
 The vaccine is free for persons over the age of 65, people with a compromised immune system, and individuals with a chronic disease such as asthma, diabetes, or a lung or liver disease.

 The routine immunization schedule in Quebec also includes a free vaccine against gastroenteritis caused by rotavirus.
 It is given to young infants as early as 6 weeks of age.
 It is a drinkable vaccine, rather than an injection.
 It doesn’t offer lifelong protection, but effectively protects babies during the period when they are most vulnerable to the serious consequences of “the gastro.”